The COVID-19 crisis has underlined the importance of constant innovation—and the need to respond with speed, agility and scale.

 Our SBIR/STTR program, for instance, provides initial funding for promising ideas from small businesses and entrepreneurs.
 Since its inception, SBIR/STTR has made awards to small businesses in all 50 states.
 These companies have been pivotal to many of the agency’s programmes and missions, including the International Space Station and the Mars Curiosity Rover.

 NASA’s moon return mission will require breakthrough technologies and capabilities from commercial companies across the nation.
 Already, more than 3,000 US companies, many of them small businesses, are working to support this mission.

 To form successful partnerships, it’s important to closely track the trajectory of emerging technologies that could affect space exploration.
 At STMD, we have dozens of principal technologists and system capability leaders who are responsible for such market sensing.
 Their knowledge drives our technology solicitation planning and strategic development activities.

-Exciting times lie ahead for the space industry, and NASA will continue to support innovative ideas from small and early-stage companies, while extending its partnerships with the bigger companies to advance the commercialization of space.
+Exciting times lie ahead for the space industry, and NASA will continue to support innovative ideas from small and early-stage companies, while extending its partnerships with the bigger companies to advance the commercialisation of space.

 Senior leaders in state and local governments confront shrinking resources, demanding constituents, complex policy environments, and relentless pressure to deliver results in a tight timeline.
-Deloitte can help leaders set their agendas, identify innovative solutions, organize their teams, and deliver impactful outcomes with confidence.
-Combining a leading management perspective with rigorous, objective analysis, and a deep understanding of “what works,” Deloitte can help senior leaders turn great ideas into delivered results.
+Deloitte can help leaders set their agendas, identify innovative solutions, organise their teams, and deliver impactful outcomes with confidence.
+Combining a leading management perspective with rigorous, objective analysis and a deep understanding of “what works,” Deloitte can help senior leaders turn great ideas into delivered results.